w3c-webmob/netinfo-usecases/README.md

 ![An audio book that has failed to completely download in the Audible application](images/ios_audible_error.png)

- In such cases, it is possible to resume a download over cellular - but only if the user has explicitly allowed this in the application's settings.
+In such a case, it is possible to resume a download over cellular - but only if the user has explicitly allowed this in the application's settings.
 Note that this is controlled by the application, and not at the OS level.
 If the user has not allowed downloading over cellular, they get the option to enable this.

 ![Audible warns the user that they are not connected to Wi-Fi, and explicitly prevents a download from happening.](images/ios_audible_wifi_warn.png)